graphcore/examples/nlp/t5/popxl/README.md

 ```

 For big sequences these activations are big, and we need to store or recompute them during the backward phase.
-To alleviate this issue, we can use attention serialisation: we take a slice of `Q` of size `f=seq_length/attention_serialisation` and serialise the calculation.
+To alleviate this issue, we can use attention serialisation: we take a slice of `Q` of size `f = seq_length / attention_serialisation` and serialise the calculation.
 The pseudocode is :

 ```python